ncats/translator-modules/README.md

 The utility web services may also be run directly outside Docker.
 For this purpose, additional Python dependencies need to be installed.
 It is highly recommended that each web service its own virtual environment within which to install its Python dependencies and be run, to avoid Python library version clashes with the main Translator Module system.
-After activating their respective `venv`, the dependencies then the software may be run:
+After activating their respective `venv`, the dependencies then the software may be run within a fresh command line terminal:

 ```
 # from the root project directory